anand-yadav55/techwondoe_home/README.md

-# Getting Started with Create React App
+# Hosted

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is hosted on https://techwondoehome.netlify.app

 ## Install on local machine